The editor’s role in producing your book

 - Proofreading: go to Proofreading hardcopy publications, and Proofreading the ‘final proof’.

 - It is not the editor’s role to help you find a publisher or agent; you will need to do this yourself.
 These tips will help: Finding a publisher or agent

 - You will probably need to submit your manuscript to a publisher or agent as a plain Word document (not a designed document, or a PDF document)

 Helpful links to more information about editing

-The information in this article is drawn from my own experiences as owner/operator of On Time Typing: editing and proofreading reports, policies and publications; writing, compiling and self-publishing hard copy publications; and sharing information with other professional editors.
-See this blog for other articles about editors and editing, proofreaders and proofreading.
+The information in this article is drawn from my own experiences as owner/operator of On Time Typing, Editing and Proofreading: editing a number of publications; editing reports and policies; and writing, compiling and self-publishing hard copy publications.

 Back To Blog